afsc-assessments/ebswp_2023/doc/EBSpollock.md

    3. In summer 2021, the AFSC conducted the bottom trawl survey in the EBS and extended into the NBS.
    A VAST model evaluation (including the cold-pool extent) was used as the main index.

-   3. The bottom trawl survey collected acoustic data opportunistically and extend the index from 2006-2019 and again this year.
+   3. The bottom trawl survey collected acoustic data opportunistically with the index covering 2006-2019, and 2021.

    3. Because of indications of smaller-than usual fish apparent in the 2021 fishery, length composition data from this year's fishery, along with a preliminary estimate of the catch-age composition for this year was used.

 ### Changes in the assessment methods

-There were some minor changes to data used for the assessment model this year to accommodate requests from the SSC and Plan Team.
+There were some minor changes to the assessment model this year to accommodate requests from the SSC and Plan Team.

 ## Summary of EBS pollock results
-The following table applies for Model 20.0, the model used for last year's assessment An alternative table is provided xxxx.
+The following table applies for Model 20.0, the model used for last year's assessment An alternative table is provided xxx.
 As in past years, the ABC recommendation reflects the Tier 3 estimate.

 \begin{table}[ht]